AdiAddons/AdiButtonAuras/doc/GettingStarted.md

 Other options
 -------------

-Additionally there are several display options: from how long a (de)buff duration has to be to show a timer to theme settings, which allow you to personalize the look of the text and the colors in you have trouble seeing the default ones:
+Additionally there are several display options: from how long a (de)buff duration has to be to show a timer to theme settings, which allow you to personalize the look of the text and the colors if you have trouble seeing the default ones:
 ![Spell options](media/theme_options.png)

 Getting Involved